 Est. Driving Time: 3.45 hours

 Driving is the most convenient way to visit the Grand Canyon from Phoenix, Arizona.
-It’s a straight shot—about 225 miles of highway—and it only takes 3.45 hours to reach Grand Canyon National Park.
+It’s a straight shot—about 225 miles of highway—and only takes 3.45 hours to reach Grand Canyon, National Park.

 There are helicopter tours of the Grand Canyon that depart from Phoenix too.
 In addition, they offer combo packages that allow for flyovers + hikes, overnight stays, and more.